Personal Iniquity

 Personal iniquity evidences the Scriptural truth that we retain our sinful nature after our spiritual rebirth.

-The persistence of our unrighteousness merely affirms that our salvation is a matter of God’s grace, not our merit.
+The persistence of our unrighteousness merely affirms that our salvation is a matter of God’s grace, not our personal merit.

 Knots